 Dr. MacLennan will make sure you understand the risks and know what warning signs to watch out for during your recovery period.
 By selecting an experienced and board-certified plastic surgeon, you can remain healthy, safe, and risk-averse.

 In summary, you should do as much research as possible when considering a breast augmentation procedure.
 There’s a lot to learn, but you don’t need to feel overwhelmed.
 Dr. MacLennan can help guide you through the decision-making process during a consultation.
-To schedule a consultation, contact our office by calling or filling out our online form.
+To request a consultation, contact our office by calling or filling out our online form.